Global equities rise as U.S. bond yield fears ease

 U.S. gold futures settled down 0.4% at $1,797.90 an ounce.

-Reporting by Herbert Lash, additional reporting by Elizabeth Howcroft in London; Editing by Will Dunham, Chizu Nomiyama, Kirsten Donovan and Paul Simao
+Reporting by Herbert Lash, additional reporting by Elizabeth Howcroft in London; Editing Chizu Nomiyama, Kirsten Donovan and Paul Simao

 Our Standards: The Thomson Reuters Trust Principles.